 This process requires some deep self-assessment and introspection, so it’s not an overnight fix by any means.
-For me it’s been extremely eye-opening though.
+For me, it’s been extremely eye-opening, though.
 I’ve been amazed at just how many fears came up that I needed to deal with.
-I realized that in order to overcome a fear, I must first identify it.
+I realised that in order to overcome a fear, I must first identify it.
 It’s become abundantly clear that the more I work though my fears, the faster my results improve.

 I still have more internal resistance to deal with, so I’m certainly not done yet.
 But I know that this process works.

 The really insidious part — the part that keeps me up at night thinking about it — is whether the intention of the Million Dollar Experiment itself is responsible for my discovering that I needed to work through my fears to allow the original intention to manifest.
 Will a powerful intention actually manifest the very tools necessary to help it manifest?
 Consider that this website is the central hub of the Million Dollar Experiment.
 If I can successfully manifest $1 million via the experiment’s intention, then I’ll surely explain all the details here and offer whatever insights I can into how to accelerate the process, thereby potentially enabling thousands of other participants to use the same process to generate their $1 million as well.
 Could it be that the mere intention is all it takes to get the ball rolling — and keep it rolling — even in the presence of deep-seated resistance?

 The above article is reprinted with kind permission by Steve Pavlina